 Peppermint (Mentha piperita L.) is one of the most widely-consumed herbs known for its flavoring and fragrance properties.
 It is cooling and relaxing, making it a popular component for cosmetics, food, and personal hygiene products worldwide.
 Peppermint tea, leaf, leaf extract, leaf water, and oil are beneficial for aromatherapy, topical preparations, dental care, and pharmaceutical use.
-As an herbal medicine, it is popular for coughs and colds, headaches, upset stomach, as well as to calm pruritus (itching), irritation, and inflammation.
+As an herbal medicine, peppermint oil is popular for coughs and colds, headaches, and upset stomach.
+Some people also use it as topical treatment to calm pruritus (itching), irritation, and inflammation.

-That being said, we know that there’s a lot more to peppermint than its remarkable odor and calming effect.
-In this blog, we will learn more about its components and other health properties that may benefit those with IBS, as well as other gastrointestinal and gallbladder conditions.
+That being said, we know that there’s a lot more to peppermint than its distinctive odor and calming effect.
+In this blog, we will learn more about its components and other health properties that may benefit those with IBS and other gastrointestinal and gallbladder conditions.

 The Peppermint Plant

 The peppermint plant is a perennial herb native to Europe and cultivated in many parts of the world.
 It is a hybrid of spearmint and water mint, with two available varieties- black and white peppermint.
-The chemical components of peppermint vary based on these varieties as well as plant maturity, geographical region, and processing conditions.
-There are numerous volatile components present in peppermint but the major ones are menthol (33-60%) and menthone (15-32%).
+Its chemical components vary based on these varieties as well as plant maturity, geographical region, and processing conditions.
+There are numerous volatile components present in peppermint, but the major ones are menthol (33-60%) and menthone (15-32%).